-1. Draw the circuit symbols for:
+2. Draw the circuit symbols for:

-- c) An open switch
+a) A cell $-\rightarrow$ b) A battery of two cells $-\rightarrow$ $-\rightarrow$ $-\rightarrow$ c) An open switch d) a bulb

-- Open

-- d) a bulb

-- 2. Name two electric devices for each where-
+3. Name two electric devices for each where-

-- (a) heating effect of current is used and
+(a) heating effect of current is used and

-- (b) magnetic effect of current is used
+(b) magnetic effect of current is used

-- (Hint: (a) Heating effect of current is used in electric iron and geyser. (b) Magnetic effect of current is used in electric bell and cranes to lift heavy magnetic materials from one place to other.) - 3.
-Why does the fuse wire have low melting point?
-(Hint: A fuse wire has a low melting point.
-Whenever the current flowing through an electric circuit exceeds the safety limit, the fuse wire heats up and melts down, resulting in a break in the path of current flow.
-This stops the flow of current in the circuit.) - 4.
-Batteries used in tractors, trucks and inverters are also made from cells.
+(Hint: (a) Heating effect of current is used in electric iron and geyser. (b) Magnetic effect of current is used in electric bell and cranes to lift heavy magnetic materials from one place to other.)

+4.How can the strength of a magnetic field be increased?
+(Hint: The strength of the magnetic field can be increased: (i) by increasing the number of turns of the coil in the solenoid(ii) by increasing the strength of the electric current passing through the solenoid(iii) by winding the solenoid around a magnetic material)

+5. Batteries used in tractors, trucks and inverters are also made from cells.
 Then why it is called a battery?
-(Hint: These are called battery because they are collection of cells.
-The cells are not dry cells.
+(Hint: These are called batteries because they are a collection of cells.
+The cells are not dry.
 These are the several sets of plates and each set of plates acts like a cell.
-In trucks, tractors and inverters, cells are internally arranged and we need not to connect it externally, so we called it as batteries.) - 5.
-How can the strength of a magnetic field be increased?
-(Hint: The strength of the magnetic field can be increased: (i) by increasing the number of turns of the coil in the solenoid (ii) by increasing the strength of the electric current passing through the solenoid (iii) by winding the solenoid around a magnetic material)
+In trucks, tractors and inverters, cells are internally arranged and we need not connect them externally, so we called them batteries.)

+6.(a) Can we use the same fuse in a geyser and a television set?
+Explain.

+[Hint: No, we cannot use the same fuse in a geyser and television because a geyser and a television set require a different amount of current.
+Therefore, the fuse used in these will be of different ratings.]

+(b) Why do we cover plug pinholes which are within the reach of children with cellotape or a plastic cover when not in use?

+[Hint: Because the child may put his/her fingers into the socket which results in electric shock which may be fatal.]

-III. b) SHORT ANSWER TYPE QUESTIONS (3 M):
+IV. b) SHORT ANSWER TYPE QUESTIONS (3 M):

-- 1.Explain how to make a simple electromagnet(Hint: Take a long piece of Insulated, flexible wire and an iron nail.
+1. Explain how to make a simple electromagnet

+(Hint: Take a long piece of Insulated, flexible wire and an iron nail.
 Wind the wire tightly around the nail in the form of a coil.
 Connect the free ends of the wire to the terminals of a cell through a switch.
-When the current is switched on, the iron nail acts like an electromagnet.) - 2.
-What causes short-circuit?
+When the current is switched on, the iron nail acts like an electromagnet.)

+2. What causes short-circuit?
 (Hint: If the insulation on the wires has come off due to wear and tear, direct touching of wires occurs.
-This causes short circuit.) - b.
+This causes a short circuit.)b.
 What causes overloading?
-(Hint: Connecting of many devices to a single socket may cause overload in the circuit.) - 3.Boojho made an electromagnet by winding 50 turns of wire over an iron screw.
+(Hint: Connecting of many devices to a single socket may cause overload in the circuit.)

+3. Boojho made an electromagnet by winding 50 turns of wire over an iron screw.
 Paheli also made an electromagnet by winding 100 turns over a similar iron screw.
 Which electromagnet will attract more pins?
 Give reason.